AMX International AMX: Design

 The AMX is a conventional shoulder-winged monoplane.
 It is composed primarily of aluminium and manufactured using traditional construction methods, however elements such as the tail fin and elevators use carbon fibre composite materials.
-For its size, a large proportion of the AMX's internal space is allocated to avionics and onboard computer systems, both the navigation and attack systems are computerized.
+For its size, a large proportion of the AMX's internal space is allocated to avionics and onboard computer systems.
+Both the navigation and attack systems are computerized.
 For accessibility and ease of maintenance, all avionics are installed directly in bays beneath the cockpit in a manner in which they can be worked upon at ground level without the use of support platforms.

 Drawing on experience from the Panavia Tornado, the AMX is equipped with a hybrid flight control system; a fly-by-wire control system is employed to operate flight control surfaces such as the spoilers, rudder and variable incidence tailplane, while the ailerons and elevators are actuated via a dual-redundant hydraulic system.
-Manual reversion is provided for the ailerons, elevator and rudder to allow the aircraft to be flown even in the event of complete hydraulic failure; either control system can act independent of one another.
+Manual reversion is provided for the ailerons, elevator and rudder to allow the aircraft to be flown even in the event of complete hydraulic failure; either control system can act independent of the other.
 The wing is fitted with both leading edge slats and trailing edge flaps and overwing spoilers ahead of the flaps.
 The spoilers can function as airbrakes and to negate lift; improving take-off and landing performance as well as manoeuvrability during flight.

 A single Rolls-Royce Spey turbofan engine serves as the AMX's powerplant.
 During the aircraft's development, the Spey was heavier and less modern than some of the available alternatives, but it was considered to be reliable, relatively cheap and was free of export restrictions that would be imposed by using American engines.
 The Spey engine also enabled for the use of a simplified round-lipped inlet design.
 The rear fuselage is detachable in order to gain access to the engine.
 Separate consortia in both Brazil and Italy manufactured the Spey for the AMX.
 Unusual for a strike aircraft of the era, no attempt was made to develop the aircraft to fly at supersonic speeds.